reasonset/purebuilder-simply/README.md

 When processing directory is an ACCS document directory, `PureBuilder::ACCS::BLESS` is also called after `PureBuilder::BLESS` if defined.

-You can add keys and `Proc` values to `PureBuilder::ACCS::DEFINTIONS` Hash.
-They are used for setting special value.

 |Key|Function|
 |-----|-------------------------|
 |`:next`|Set returned value to `frontmatter["next_article"]`|